aytekinaygun/yassag/README.md

 # yassag
-Yassag is Device Registration System
+Yassag is Device Registration System for Internet